yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/full-checkout-android.md

 ## Step 5: Add the SDK view to the checkout

-When implementing the Full SDK with Jetpack Compose, use the `PaymentMethodListViewComponent` to display the available payment methods.
+Use the `PaymentMethodListViewComponent` to display the available payment methods when implementing the Full SDK with Jetpack Compose.
 This component provides callbacks to notify your app when to enable or disable the pay button, and when an enrolled payment method is successfully removed.

 ### Component signature